siteleaf/siteleaf.com/features.markdown

 button_text: Sign up for v2 beta
 features:
 - title: Open source superpowers.
-  is_nested: true
-  body:
-  - title: Compatible with Jekyll
   body: We’ve reimagined Siteleaf’s templating system to be 100% compatible with Jekyll.
 We’re keeping all the best parts of the Liquid syntax you already love, and making it work with a larger ecosystem.
 Now you can use any off-the-shelf Jekyll theme, or even take your Siteleaf theme with you.
-  - title: Data portability
-    body: We believe your data belongs to you.
-With Jekyll, your entire site’s source code and content are now portable, not just the compiled HTML.
-Move sites into and out of Siteleaf easily.
-Even compile it yourself without using Siteleaf.
-You’ll never be locked into a CMS again.
 - title: Sync with GitHub.
   is_nested: true
   body: